alipay/Ant-Multi-Modal-Framework/prj/base_vtp/README_base_vtp_en.md

-# Ant Multi-Modal-Framework (AntMMF)
+# Base Video-Text Pre-training （Base-VTP）

 This codebase is now mainly used for multi-modal image/video pre-training.

 ## Installation

-- Please follow the forward steps to initialize the environment of the AntMMF.
+- Please follow the forward steps to initialize the environment of the Base-VTP.
 ```
 # Build a new environment.
 conda create -n base-vtp python=3.8